 "My hope is that there will be an active human trafficking coalition in the Waco area beginning this summer or fall and that this group will develop a strategy for educating the community and surrounding areas about this important issue," Kotrla said.
-"Prior to this past summer, there were no formal efforts in the Waco area to address the issue of human trafficking.
-Kotrla was able to have Baylor's School of Social Work listed as a member of the Administration of Children and Families' Rescue and Restore Victims of Human Trafficking Campaign, a national effort to raise awareness on this issue.
+"Prior to this past summer, there were no formal efforts in the Waco area to address the issue of human traf- Kotrla was able to have Baylor's School of Social Work listed as a member of the Administration of Children and Families' Rescue and Restore Victims of Human Trafficking Campaign, a national effort to raise awareness on this issue.
 "Simply put, human trafficking is the direct or psychological force of a person for either labor or commercial sex," Kotrla said.
 Common misconceptions about what constitutes trafficking hinder the identification of such abuse cases, and the Waco area is no exception.
-"We realize it happens overseas but we never consider it happening here in Waco," Var-gas said.
+"We realize it happens overseas but we never consider it happening here in Waco," Vargas said.
 "We don't realize that it's happening a lot more than we think.
 We're learning now that it's not just an international issue. ...
 When you think human trafficking, you think innocent children, but it's more than that.
 It could very well be the dishwasher of the restaurant where you just ate.'
-But before identifying victims, one must be educated as to what to identify For that, Kotrla has contacted local agencies to help develop the coalition and has already held several meetings with representatives from around 20 FIDE agencies.

-Some of the agencies include the Advocacy Center for Crime Victims and Children, Amnesty International, Immigration Customs and Enforcement, Mission Waco, Ruth Project, the Waco Police Department and the Family Abuse Center.
+But before identifying victims, one must be educated as to what to identify.
+For that, Kotrla has contacted local agencies to help develop the coalition and has already held several meetings with representatives from around 20 Some of the agencies include the Advocacy Center for Crime Victims and Children, Amnesty International, Immigration Customs and Enforcement, Mission Waco, Ruth Project, the Waco Police Department and the Family Abuse Center.
 The Family Abuse Center is a member of the coalition because it have a 60-bed shelter in Waco for women and children that are abused, said Meredith Jones, the center's executive director.
 'If and when human trafficking takes place, we will be equipped with the shelter and the knowledge," Jones said.
 "I hope that the coalition becomes recognized by the community both as a means of educating what human trafficking is and being able to respond when a victim is identified.'
-ST. PETER'S CATHOLIC STUDENT CENTER 1415 S. 9th St. (Across from the Stacy Riddle Forum) • (254)757-0636 FR.
-ANTHONY ODIONG AND FR.
-KAREL FINK, CHAPLAINS for accidents.
-The problems have leaked within that unit were eventually absorbed into the patrolling unit, Stroman said.
-However, traffic became an issue again, based on crash data and citizen complaints the police department received in 2004 the early 2000s, but the officers calls and stopping traffic violators New police unit focuses on traffic violations Christina Kruse Traffic violations are on the rise as Waco experiences population growth.
+New police unit focuses on traffic violations Christina Kruse Traffic violations are on the rise as Waco experiences population growth.
 As of last Tuesday, the Waco Police Department's newly created traffic unit was implemented to help combat the situation.
 "The main purpose is to reduce accidents in city limits," traffic unit Sgt.
 Brad Stronk said.
 Stronk also said the unit is trying to get citizens to comply with traffic laws, such as stopping at red lights and stop signs and following the speed limit.
-Intersections such as New Road and Franklin Avenue, Lake Air Drive and Valley Mills Drive, as well as Bosque Boulevard and New Road are known into residential areas, and Waco Police Chief Brent Stroman said he decided to focus on reducing violations "instead of letting it go and putting a Band-Aid on three officers, one sergeant and a commander.
+Intersections such as New Road and Franklin Avenue, Lake Air Drive and Valley Mills Drive, as well as Bosque Boulevard and New Road are known The problems have leaked into residential areas, and Waco Police Chief Brent Stroman said he decided to focus on reducing violations "instead of letting it go and putting a Band-Aid on Currently, the unit includes three officers, one sergeant and a commander.